 Complete Dental Prosthesis – used to replace all teeth in the lower or upper arch.
 In this type, the number of implants needed varies based on whether it’s a fixed bridge, partial denture, or removable denture.

 Removable Prosthesis – also called an over-denture.
-It is held in place by a snap or ball-in-socket attachment and can only be removed by a dentist.
+It is held in place by a snap or ball-in-socket attachment and can only be removed by a patient, as well as your dentist.

 The thickness of the jawbone, the number of missing teeth, and the condition of the remaining teeth are some of the major factors that determine the right prosthesis.
 In most cases, a comprehensive exam is carried out before making any recommendations.
 After examination, your dentist will then discuss various types that best fits you based on the condition of your mouth and your suitability for a specific option.